Triglycerides and drinking?

 Originally Published: February 1, 1994 - Last Updated / Reviewed On: February 21, 2014

 What does it mean if you have a high tri-glyceride level and what does it have to do with drinking?

 A quick biology review might help here, so let’s start off with what triglycerides actually are.
 Triglycerides are the major form of fat in your body and in food.
-Besides supplying essential fatty acids to the body, triglycerides supply energy, allow efficient energy storage, insulate and protect the body, transport fat-soluble vitamins, provide satiety, and add flavor and texture to foods, and they can even satisfy your hunger!
+Besides supplying your body with essential fatty acids, they also insulate the body, supply and store energy, and transport fat-soluble vitamins.
+Triglycerides also add flavor and texture to foods, and they can even satisfy your hunger!

 Here’s where it gets a little complicated.
-Fats are carried in the bloodstream by various lipoproteins (a.k.a. cholesterol), including Low Density Lipoproteins (LDLs, sometimes called "bad" cholesterol) and High Density Lipoproteins (HDLs, sometimes called "good" cholesterol).
+Fats are carried through the bloodstream by various lipoproteins, including Low Density Lipoproteins (LDL) and High Density Lipoproteins (HDL).
 The greater the amount of triglycerides in the lipoproteins, the less their density.
-So, a high triglyceride level would imply a higher LDL level and/or a lower HDL-cholesterol level, both of which speed up the development of heart disease.
-To treat a high triglyceride level, you would want to lower your LDL level and/or raise your HDL level.
-This can be done in a variety of ways, including changing dietary habits and increasing exercise.
+So, a high triglyceride level would imply a higher LDL level and/or a lower HDL-cholesterol level, both of which can increase your risk for serious conditions such as heart disease, heart attack, and stroke.

 Now, what’s the connection between drinking alcohol and high triglyceride levels?
 It’s all about calories!
 Alcohol is full of calories (it’s also full of sugar) and any extra calories turn into triglycerides.
 The triglycerides are then stored in your body as fat.
 This means that high alcohol consumption can increase your triglyceride levels.
 Most health professionals recommend reducing alcohol intake or cutting out alcohol entirely if you’re trying to manage your triglyceride levels.